5.1 Introduction to Linear Regression

 5.1.2 Overview

-Regression analysis concerns the study of relationships between quantitative variables: identifying, estimating, and validating the relationship.
+Regression analysis concerns the study of relationships between quantitative variables—identifying, estimating, and validating those relationships.

-(Simple) linear regression is to study if the relationship between two numerical variables is linear, and the strength of the linear association.
+Simple linear regression explores whether the relationship between two numerical variables is linear and quantifies the strength and direction of the association.

-We begin with the scatter plot of two numerical variables, to observe if there is a linear association.
+We begin with a scatter plot of two numerical variables to assess whether a linear pattern is present.

-If there seems to be a linear relationship, we use the linear model \(y = \beta_0 + \beta_1x\) to best fit the data.
+If the data suggest a linear relationship, we use the linear model \(y = \beta_0 + \beta_1x\) to best describe the relationship between the variables.

 Let’s see regression in action as we consider an application to understanding biases in course evaluations.